MarcArmbruster/WeakEventAggregator/README.md

 EvantArgs (Payloads) are all classes that implements the (empty) IPayload interface

 ## Release Notes
-### Version 2.0.0
-- Properties in base classes atttributed with JsonIgnore
-- BaseVm method 'InitCommands' changed from abstract to virtual.

 ### Version 1.0.1
 - Check to avoid payload mixtures on a defined event type added.
 You can configure the behavior by the boolean paramter value provided by the factory method.